Proto-Zionism

 Proto-Zionism (or Forerunner of Zionism; מְבַשְרֵי הציונות, pronounced: Mevasrei ha-Tzionut) is a concept in historiography describing Jewish thinkers active during the second half of the 19th century who were deeply affected by the idea of modern nationalism spreading in Europe at that time.
 They sought to establish a Jewish homeland in the Land of Israel.
 The central activity of these men took place between the years 1860 and 1874, before the establishment of practical Zionism (1881) and political Zionism (1896).
-It is for this reason that they are called precursors of Zionism or proto-Zionists.

-While the 17th century raised the overall idea, among Jews and non-Jews, of "restoring the Jews to Israel naturally by settlement and political action," the ultimate goal was not yet clearly defined.
-These ideas did not unite people to action and relied on the national project and the State (the Jewish nation).
+While in the 17th century the overall idea was raised, among Jews and non-Jews, of "restoring the Jews to Israel naturally by settlement and political action," the ultimate goal was not yet clearly defined.

-This group of men considered to be proto-Zionists includes Yehuda Bibas (1789–1852), Judah Alkalai (1798–1878), Zvi Hirsch Kalischer (1795–1874), philosopher Moses Hess (1812–1875) and Moses Montefiore (1784–1885).
+Among those considered to be proto-Zionists are Yehuda Bibas (1789–1852), Judah Alkalai (1798–1878), Zvi Hirsch Kalischer (1795–1874), philosopher Moses Hess (1812–1875) and Moses Montefiore (1784–1885).